 Ruth In the upstairs living quarters of a drapery shop in Bailieborough, Ruth O’Malley was preparing tea for her best friend—and fellow devotee of the Legion of Mary—Goretti Lynch.
 Goretti and her daughter Flossie often went to Ruth’s for evening tea.

 As Ruth shelled hard boiled eggs, she pondered over the prospect of her only son John, marrying Flossie.
 Not just any girl would suit her John.
 The Legion of Mary women referred to John as the most desirable bachelor in town.
 Eligible, they said he was.
 Flossie was a quiet respectable girl with no intentions of gallivanting the world, like some people.
 She and John were still fairly shy in each other’s company but Ruth knew it was only a matter of time before they would begin a courtship.

 She dressed the eggs with dollops of salad cream and a good sprinkling of parsley.
 She stood back and admired her spread.
 She had paid extra attention this evening because Goretti’s sister-in-law Bridgey, was coming too.
 (Extra sherry in the trifle.)

-Goretti Lynch wished she could be more like her friend Ruth; popular, stylish, confident.
+Goretti Goretti Lynch wished she could be more like her friend Ruth; popular, stylish, confident.
 And well-off!
 Goretti’s late husband Eddie, was a good man of course, and had provided well for his family so she shouldn’t complain.
 They did well bringing up their three children; Danny the priest, Catherine the nun and Flossie the soon-to-be school teacher.
 And if Goretti’s prayers were answered, soon-to-be wife of John O’Malley—the Catch of the Parish!

 Goretti repeatedly praised her daughter’s talents in front of Ruth and Frederick and it was paying off.
 My John would be very lucky if he were to marry a girl like your Flossie, is what Ruth said one evening in Molly Fagin’s house.
 And she could tell that Flossie was growing more attached to John; that wistful and desirous look in her eyes lately.
 A courtship was on the horizon for sure.

 Bridgey Bridgey Lynch wasn’t the type of woman to be ungrateful towards others.
 But Ruth O’Malley irritated the hell out of her.
 The woman talked far too much—about herself and everyone else.
 Bridgey no longer considered herself a country woman.
 After thirty years of living in Dublin, her natural affinity for Bailieborough had greatly diminished, just like her tolerance for meddlesome people.
 The long bumpy bus journeys to the rural town where she grew up were for the sake of Flossie.
 It was her job as her aunt to make sure she didn’t get bullied into a life she might regret—like Catherine and Danny.
 Bridgey was in the humour for a good big glass of sherry (or two).

 Flossie Flossie Lynch walked a few steps behind her mother and her auntie Bridgey as they headed across The Green towards Main Street.
 She was relieved when Mrs O’Malley told them earlier that unfortunately John and his father would be out for the evening and they’d be having tea without them.

 Flossie was quite certain she’d cope for the evening without John staring at her through his thick glasses and suffocating her with his mothball odour.
 They had absolutely nothing in common and she had no doubt that he found her just as boring as she found him.
 Flossie’s belly rumbled.
 At least Mrs O’Malley always served up delicious food…the only reason she liked going there.

-Bridgey brought a big box of Lyons tea and cinnamon biscuits with her.
+Teatime Bridgey brought a big box of Lyons tea and cinnamon biscuits with her.
 And two bottles of French red wine.
 Ruth liked to see Bridgey having a wee drinkie, presuming that the only time she could be herself was when she back in her hometown.
 She’ll probably retire in Bailieborough when the time comes, thought Ruth.

 Flossie brought Flowers and Goretti brought her usual homemade apple tart.
 ‘I’ll put them into the vase you bought me for my birthday,’ purred Ruth as Flossie handed her the bouquet of chrysanthemums and gerberas.
 Ruth knew rightly that it was Goretti who bought the vase and it was probably Goretti who bought the flowers too.

 Then Ruth noticed the slit up the side of Flossie’s pencil skirt.
 ‘That’s hardly a skirt you’d wear to work Flossie.’
 Goretti sniffed sharply and looked sideways at Bridgey.
 Flossie flushed slightly and glanced up at St. Therese hanging on the wall.
 ‘It’s not for wearing to work Mrs O’Malley.
 Auntie Bridgey gave it to me.’
 ‘What’s wrong with it?’
 Bridgey snapped.

 Ruth scrunched up her face.
 ‘The big slit up the side.’
 ‘She’s not a child anymore.
 And it’s only a wee slit. ’ Ruth handed Flossie a glass of red lemonade.
 ‘Is that what they’re wearing up in Dublin?’
+Bridgey didn’t answer.

 ‘Auntie Bridgey said I can have sherry seeing as I’m not a child anymore.
 I’m eighteen now.’
 ‘What do you think of that Goretti?’ asked Ruth.
 ‘Ah Ruth, a wee sherry will be fine.’
 ‘Well, you may drink that lemonade first,’ said Ruth.